 - Get the tools: Download the most up-to-date version of Python, and install a code editor.

 - Dive in: Take an online tutorial and start playing with some sample code right away—getting your hands dirty is the best way to learn.
+You could follow an online tutorial, such as this one on detecting outliers using Python.

 - Get online support: To answer your questions, find a forum, chat room, or other online community.